What Did Cambridge Analytica Do During The 2016 Election?

 The psychological profiling got a lot of media attention after Cruz won the Iowa caucuses, especially after Nix publically claimed credit for the win in a series of media interviews.

-But as the campaign advanced, the Cruz campaign became skeptical of the approach's.
+But as the campaign advanced, the Cruz campaign became skeptical of the approach.
 It ultimately phased out the psychological profiling attempts after the South Carolina primary, even though Cambridge Analytica staffers remained attached to Cruz's campaign.

 "In explicit contractual language, Cambridge Analytica affirmatively represented that all data used by them were obtained legally, that they would conduct their operations 'in accordance with all applicable laws and regulations,' and that they 'hold all necessary permits, licenses and consents to conduct its operations,'" Cruz spokeswoman Catherine Frazier said in an emailed statement this week.